midas-network/covid19-scenario-modeling-hub_archive/data-processed/USC-SIkJalpha/2022-06-05-USC-SIkJalpha-Abstract.md

 None

 ## Case ascertainment assumptions (including relation to infections, e.g., what value or values were used to translate to case estimates and how were they estimated)
 Wastewater data is used as a proxy for true cases.
 The time-series is smoothed and then scaled so that "true cases" in first half 2021 matches that obtained through seroprevalence data.
 Future probability of reporting is assumed to be the ratio seen over the last two weeks.
-The medin reporting probability come out to be 0.34 across all the states.
+The median reporting probability come out to be 0.34 across all the states.

 ## Other updates in model assumptions from previous rounds (e.g., booster implementation)
 The model has been updated to accommodate arbitrary number of boosters.